 - Using bolas (a sticky blob of silk at the endpoint of a line) is a method of attracting the prey.
 When flying moths come near the bola, the spider snags it.
 This act is just like a fisherman snagging fish on the hook.
 That is why bola spiders are also called fishing spiders or angling.

 - Some spiders hunt along the edges of lakes or streams.
 They usually hunt with their forelegs and body within the water, while their back legs hold on to the shore.

 - Some spiders build burrows with trap doors made up of vegetation, soil, and silk.
 The trap door is hinged with silk on one side and has a soil-like appearance when closed.
 The spider stays inside the burrow and waits for prey.
-When prey reaches near burrow, its movement disturbs the “trip” lines and spider detects its vibration and becomes alert.
-When the prey comes close to the trap door, the spider jumps out of its burrow and catch it.
+When prey reaches near the burrow, its movement disturbs the “trip” lines and the spider detects its vibration and becomes alert.
+When the prey comes close to the trap door, the spider jumps out of its burrow and catches it.

 - Some spiders form baskets from their legs and release a pheromone to attract prey.

 - Most Arachnids including spiders and scorpions have a narrow gut.

 - The gut has two sets of filters, which only allow liquid food to pass and keep solids out.